damoklov/guess-that-number/README.md

 /// UPD 22.10.2018: Game files were put into the "Game" directory..
 Game is ready to play..
 Our team is making some minor supplements

 /// UPD 22.10.2018: Updated game.py with pep8 requirements

+/// UPD 23.10.2018: Updated game.py with additional documentation..
+Merged docs_en.txt, docs_ua.txt and readme.txt into one file..